Zero Party Data: Enhancing Customer Relationships With Consent

 That’s the beauty of zero-party data collection: It’s quick, it’s cheap, and it adds compounding value to your database.

 2. Giveaways, Contests, and Sweepstakes

-Sweepstakes are a great way to incentivise consumers to provide their emails and other personal information.
+Sweepstakes are a great way to incentivize consumers to provide their emails and other personal information.
 The potential for a prize gives consumers a reason to engage with your brand, whether or not they’ve interacted with your brand in the past.